 Arriving at a Value Conclusion

-Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from CDM Appraisals will help you get the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from CDM Appraisals will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.